dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 As a result of filter nesting, the *after* code of filters runs in the reverse order of the *before* code.
 The filter sequence:

-* The *before* code of filters applied globally.
+* The *before* code of global filters.
-  * The *before* code of filters applied to controllers.
+  * The *before* code of controller filters.
-    * The *before* code of filters applied to action methods.
+    * The *before* code of action method filters.
-    * The *after* code of filters applied to action methods.
+    * The *after* code of action method filters.
-  * The *after* code of filters applied to controllers.
+  * The *after* code of controller filters.
-* The *after* code of filters applied globally.
+* The *after* code of global filters.

-Here's an example that illustrates the order in which filter methods are called for synchronous Action filters.
+The following example that illustrates the order in which filter methods are called for synchronous action filters.

 | Sequence | Filter scope | Filter method |
 |:--------:|:------------:|:-------------:|